jeffnoehren/Spotinst-Function-Examples/new-user.md

 	<pre class="highlight"><code>npm install -g serverless
 	</code></pre>
     </p><p>
 Once this has finished downloading you will have to set up your credentials to link your local machine projects to your Spotinst console.
-To do this please follow the directions listed here This will generate a token which you will need in order to gain access to the Spotinst API so copy this somewhere for later use.
+To do this please follow the directions listed <a href="https://serverless.com/framework/docs/providers/spotinst/guide/credentials/">here</a>
     </p>
         <p>
         Check out next how to clone a project